RyansOpenSauceRice/Frigate-Config-GUI/SPECIFICATIONS.md

 ## Project Overview
 A desktop GUI application designed to simplify the configuration of Frigate NVR (Network Video Recorder) config files.
 The application will provide a user-friendly interface for creating, editing, and managing Frigate configuration files, eliminating the need for manual YAML editing.

+### Integration with Existing Frigate Features
+- Zone editing will be handled through Frigate's existing visual tools
+- This application will focus on configuration aspects not already well-served by the main Frigate UI

 ## Technical Stack
 - **Language:** Python
 - **Development Approach:** Test Driven Development (TDD)